Johnny Eager

-Johnny Eager is a 1941 American film noir directed by Mervyn LeRoy and starring Robert Taylor, Lana Turner and Van Heflin.
-Heflin won an Academy Award for Best Supporting Actor.
+Johnny Eager is a 1942 American film noir directed by Mervyn LeRoy and starring Robert Taylor, Lana Turner, and Van Heflin.
+The film follows a paroled criminal who meets and falls in love with a young sociology student who is the stepdaughter of the district attorney who imprisoned him.
+Robert Sterling, Patricia Dane, and Glenda Farrell appear in supporting roles.

+Released in January 1942, Johnny Eager was a box-office hit for Metro-Goldwyn-Mayer, grossing $2.6 million.
+Heflin won an Academy Award for Best Supporting Actor for his performance in the film.
 The film was one of many spoofed in Dead Men Don't Wear Plaid (1982).

 Plot

 Johnny Eager masquerades as a taxi driver for his gullible parole officer, A. J. Verne, but in reality, he is the ruthless head of a powerful gambling syndicate.
 Verne introduces him to socialite Lisbeth "Liz" Bard, a sociology student.
 Johnny and Liz are attracted to each other, but then he discovers that she is the stepdaughter of his longtime nemesis, John Benson Farrell.
-As a crusading prosecutor, Farrell was responsible for sending Johnny to prison, and now as the district attorney, he has gotten an injunction preventing Johnny's expensive dog racing track from opening.
+As a crusading prosecutor, Farrell was responsible for sending Johnny to prison, and now as the district attorney, he has gotten an injunction preventing Johnny's expensive dog-racing track from opening.

 Johnny decides to use Liz as leverage against her stepfather.
 When she comes to see him, he has Julio, one of his underlings, burst in and pretend to try to kill him.
 During the faked struggle, Julio drops his gun.
-Lisbeth picks it up and shoots Julio when he seems to have the upper hand.
-Johnny then hustles her out of the room before she can realize that the gun is full of blanks and Julio's blood is actually ketchup.
+Lisbeth picks it up and shoots Julio, when he seems to have the upper hand.
+Johnny then hustles her out of the room before she can realize that the gun is full of blanks, and Julio's blood is actually ketchup.
 Later, Johnny threatens to expose her as a murderer unless Farrell removes the injunction.
 Farrell gives in.